-I would like to offer you a very warm welcome you to our school.
+I would like to offer you a very warm welcome to our school.
 West Boldon Primary School caters for pupils aged 4-11 and we are a valued and central part of the local community.

 West Boldon Primary School offers a vibrant and nurturing environment, where children are enthused and motivated to achieve endless possibilities.
-We hold a strong ethos on well- being and children are at the heart of every decision we make to ensure they are happy and confident individuals and children are given the support they need to succeed now and achieve future goals.
+We hold a strong ethos on well-being and children are at the heart of every decision we make, ensuring they are happy and confident individuals.
+Children are given the support they need to succeed now and achieve future goals.